mauritssilvis/lesTools/flowStats/README.md

         - `@(G, S, W, I1) = 2 * I1 * sqrt(2 * I1)` or `'dissSmagorinsky'`: the reduced dissipation of kinetic energy of the Smagorinsky model, i.e., the dissipation without model constant and squared length scale;
         - the file names `'dissAMD'`, `'dissQR'`, `'dissS3PQ'`, `'dissS3PR'`, `'dissS3QR'`, `'dissVortexStretching'`, `'dissVreman'` or `'dissWALE'`: the reduced dissipation of kinetic energy of several other example eddy viscosity models in the [mods](src/mods) folder.

-The `modStats()` function additionally has a number of optional arguments:
+The `flowStats()` function additionally has a number of optional arguments:

 * `precision`
     + A nonnegative double that marks the desired minimal relative standard deviation of the computed average of the physical quantity represented by the function `fun`.